ken-1511/ken-1511.github.io/README.md

 3. Air BnB guidebook website
    Starting with the family owned rental in St. Louis, digitizing guidebooks for patrons creates ease of access and remote access to information about passwords and where key items are stored.

+Portfolio of Previous Work:

+Projects in Linguistics (computational, corpus)